mimotrix/Hands-On-CNN/README.md

-# deep-learning-up-and-running
+# Hands On CNN
-several implementations of deep learning problems
+several implementations of Convolutional Neural Networks problems